 “The right thing to do is to do nothing, the place to do it is in a place of concealment, and the time to do it is as often as possible.”

 Indeed, and then some.

-MY OWN SNAIL STORY continues, I think (and hope), though my family isn’t always sold on the situation.
+MY OWN SNAIL STORY continued another year or thereabouts, though my family wasn’t always sold on the situation.

 “You need a new cat,” my niece insisted after my beloved Jack died not so many months after the snail’s arrival (no cause and effect implied; rodents were his passion, not mollusks).

-“I have a snail,” I said, digging in.
+“I have a snail,” I said back then, digging in.